 Privacy Policy

 Carnegie Mellon University (“CMU,” “we,” “us,” or “our”) is committed to privacy and data protection.
-This Privacy Policy applies to all personal data CMU collects from you, through the CMU Internet of Things (IoT) Privacy Infrastructure Project, including the Internet of Things Assistant (“IoTA”) mobile app (“IoTA Mobile App”), and the IoT Privacy Infrastructure (“IoT PI”) , which includes Internet of Things registries of IoT Resources (“IoT Resource Registries” or “IRRs”) (collectively the “Services”), as well as how we use and protect your personal data.
+This Privacy Policy applies to all personal data CMU collects from you, through the CMU Internet of Things (IoT) Privacy Infrastructure Project, including the Internet of Things Assistant (“IoTA”) mobile app (“IoTA Mobile App”), and the IoT Privacy Infrastructure portal (“IoT PI”) which includes Internet of Things registries for IoT Resources (“IoT Resource Registries” or “IRRs”) (collectively the “Services”), as well as how we use and protect personal data.

 This Privacy Policy does not apply to: any third-party applications or software that integrate with the Services, the IoT Resources (defined below), or any other third-party products, services or businesses (collectively, “Third Party Services”).
 Third Party Services are governed by their own privacy policies.
 We recommend you review the privacy policy governing any Third Party Services before using them.